 You could also try a bedtime yoga routine to get you ready for sleep.
-A few simple and restorative yoga poses could help relax your body and mind by triggering the parasympathetic nervous system, which slows the body down to rest.

 5. Cut down on your caffeine intake

 If you’re tired, you’ll no doubt be reaching for the caffeine as soon you wake up and to keep you going throughout the day.
-But too much caffeine can negatively impact our ability to nod off.
+But, too much caffeine can negatively impact our ability to nod off.

 “Caffeine increases vigilance and mental performance.
 The most common side effect of caffeine is blocking off processes in the brain that allow the body to sense tiredness, thereby making it harder to fall asleep," Dr Senn explains.